testershaven/TestApp/README.md

 I did 2 extra main points for this homeassignment
  - Run all the tests through a pipeline in github actions, those can be found in [HERE](https://github.com/testershaven/TestApp/actions)
  - Mounted an allure server where all results are being stored, Ask me for the url and user and password
+ - Created a bash script to upload results into the allure server

 ## Out of scope